Four people have been killed and nine others shot at a Georgia high school Wednesday, in the deadliest school shooting in the U.S. so far this year.

 During an earlier press conference in front of the school Wednesday afternoon, Smith said “What you see behind us is an evil thing today.”

-The FBI, GBI, and the Barrow County Sheriff's Office are investigating the shooting.
-Law enforcement said Gray will be charged with murder and tried as an adult.
+The FBI, GBI, and Barrow County Sheriff’s Office are investigating the shooting.
+GBI director Chris Hosey said Wednesday night that Gray would be booked in jail and would appear in court “in a reasonable amount of time.”

-“The priority right now for us within this investigation is to gather all the facts to make sure that we're accurate with it, because this is a murder investigation,” said Chris Hosey, the director of GBI said at the press conference.
+“The priority right now for us within this investigation is to gather all the facts to make sure that we’re accurate with it, because this is a murder investigation,” Hosey said during the news conference.

 Video footage earlier on Wednesday on the scene showed students evacuating, multiple ambulances, and police congregating outside the school, which reportedly has close to 1,900 students.